MicrosoftDocs/sql-docs/azure-sql/managed-instance/private-endpoint-overview.md

 # Azure Private Link for Azure SQL Managed Instance (Preview)
 [!INCLUDE[appliesto-sqlmi](../includes/appliesto-sqlmi.md)]

 [Private Link](/azure/private-link/private-link-overview) is an Azure technology that makes Azure SQL Managed Instance available in a virtual network of your choice.
-A network administrator can deploy [private endpoints](/azure/private-link/private-endpoint-overview) to Azure SQL Managed Instance in another virtual network, while an administrator of that network will have a chance to accept or reject it before the endpoint goes live.
+A network administrator can deploy [private endpoints](/azure/private-link/private-endpoint-overview) to Azure SQL Managed Instance in another virtual network, while an administrator of that network can accept or reject it before the endpoint goes live.
 Private endpoints establish secure, isolated connectivity between a service and multiple virtual networks without exposing your service's entire network infrastructure.

 ### How does a private endpoint differ from VNet-local endpoint?